• About

 HKTV Mall

 HKTV Mall is a website locals love.
-It’s a website that sells everything from household appliances to groceries to skincare and cosmetics.
+It sells everything from household appliances to groceries to skincare and cosmetics.

-The website can also be a bit slow to load which is frustrating.
-On the bright side, you’ll never run out of things to browse on here.
-It’s literally a one-stop shop for everyone and everything.
+The website can also be a bit slow to load, which is frustrating.
+On the bright side, you’ll never run out of things to browse here.
+It’s a one-stop shop for everyone and everything.

 Amazon

-Although people in Hong Kong mostly use HKTV Mall and Tao Bao (I’ll talk about this in a bit), locals still use Amazon.
+Although people in Hong Kong mostly use HKTV Mall and Taobao (I’ll discuss this later), locals still use Amazon.

 Official Korean Beauty Product Websites